TomWhitwell/MTM_Newsite_2022/_devices/radiomusic2.md

 <li>Loop modes: Off, Forward, Ping-pong</li>
 <li>Pulse In becomes pulse out in clock divider mode</li>
 </ul>"
-- "Radio Remote is simply an <a href=/8mu>8mu USB MIDI controller</a> with an alternative front panel, so  you can also use it as a normal MIDI controller.
+- "Radio Remote is simply an <a href=/8mu/>8mu USB MIDI controller</a> with an alternative front panel, so  you can also use it as a normal MIDI controller.
 Other midi controllers will not work with Radio Music."
+- "When Radio Remote is plugged in, the START/PITCH knob on Radio Music is ignored.
+The Remote takes over the performance controls and makes several settings immediately playable."
-- "If you already have an 8mu, <a href=/8mu#update>update the firmware</a> to use it with Radio Music."
+- "If you already have an 8mu MIDI controller, you can <a href=https://tomwhitwell.github.io/Smith-Kakehashi/>update the firmware</a> so it will work as a Radio Remote, and you can <a href=https://www.thonk.co.uk/shop/8mu-radio-remote-panel/>buy a Radio Remote panel from Thonk</a>. "
 - "Like mk1, Radio Music mk2 is designed to be hackable, with alternative firmware development actively encouraged.
-It runs on the same popular and powerful RP2040 processor as Workshop Computer and 8mu.
-We'll be sharing documentation and 'Hello World' files demonstrating file access and playback."
+It runs on the same RP2040 processor as Workshop Computer and 8mu.
+I'll soon be sharing documentation and Hello World files demonstrating file access and playback."
-- "Sadly it is not possible to update a mk1 Radio Music to add the features in mk2."
+- "Sadly it is not possible to update a mk1 Radio Music to add the features in mk2, or to use Radio Remote with mk1 as it has no USB-C port. <a href=/Radio-Music-v1/>Mk1 documentation is here</a>."
 - "Radio Music mk2 is a collaboration between Tom Whitwell of Music Thing Modular and Chris Johnson of Plus Minus Audio."

 ---